BatchClayderman/OPSI-CA-ull/README.md

 For time consumption computation in or after September 2024, better time consumption computation can be done.

 The recent period has witnessed the ``#include<chrono>`` reach a computation level of nanoseconds.
-Users can modify the time consumption computation codes in this repository to make more exact timing.
+Users can modify the time consumption computation codes in this repository to make the timing more exact.

 The following codes may be useful for cross-platform universal improvements.